gatsbyjs/gatsby-ja/docs/docs/adding-search-with-js-search.md

 And both the [template](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-js-search/src/templates/ClientSearchTemplate.js) and the [search component](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-js-search/src/components/ClientSearch.js).

-Issuing `gatsby develop` again, and if all went without any issues one more time, open your browser of choice and enter the url <http://localhost:8000/search>, you'll have a fully functional search at your disposal coupled with Gatsby API.
+Issuing `gatsby develop` again, and if all went without any Issues one more time, open your browser of choice and enter the url <http://localhost:8000/search>, you'll have a fully functional search at your disposal coupled with Gatsby API.

 Hopefully this rather extensive guide has shed some insights on how to implement client search using js-search.